Fool’s Gold or Uncut Diamond?

 The discovery stage is handled in various ways, but the two most popular approaches can be characterised as wide – covering as many sources as possible – or focussed.
 A key element of the discovery stage is the definition of appropriate queries.

 The latter can go terribly wrong if the brands or products of interest have many semantic neighbours or twins.
 For example, the ‘Mars’ chocolate bar; Mars is a planet, a Greek god and a chocolate bar.
 Which one a consumer refers to can be very hard to identify, even if sophisticated Boolean logic is applied.
 The challenge of query definition is to reduce the false hits, whilst at the same time capturing all the buzz about the product of interest.
 Assuming the discovery phase goes well and all data has made its way to the researcher’s lab, it’s still a challenge to remove irrelevant information.
 The blog posts and web conversations still have to be separated from all the noise that comes with them.
+You can learn more in this post here.

 The analysis phase is then all about understanding the sentiment in which a brand is mentioned: positive, neutral or even negative.
 Getting this right is not an easy task either, since slang, abbreviations (like LOL), irony, sarcasm, complex sentences and other difficulties can lead to misclassifications.